Specialist Endodontist treatments in London

 If the pulp becomes infected by bacteria it will begin to die, which could result in the loss of the tooth.
 There is also the risk that the infection could spread down into the root canal, which may lead to the development of a painful dental abscess (a pus-filled swelling).
 The infection could then spread to your gums (causing a perio-endo lesion) or the tissue and bones that support your teeth (periodontitis).

-Root canal treatment is designed to save the tooth and prevent the spread of infection.
+Root canal treatment is designed to save the tooth and prevent the risk of root canal infection.
 The inflamed or infected pulp is removed from the tooth and the root canal is then cleaned of all bacteria.
 After the bacteria has been removed, the root canal and pulp are filled in using an artificial substance, before being sealed.

 Is root canal treatment painful?